Kawin101/kawin101/README.md

 ## Bio
 I'm the third year student majoring in Computer and Information Science.
 * > I don't know what i do best? but I know I can do anything on math base!
 (Author: kawin101, 3-12-2023)
-* > " Everything stands easy when you do it Every Day! "
+* > " Everything stands easy when you do it every day! "
 * > I wanna make it to be done and useful.

 ## Contact